marc-mccarthy/kramer-codes/README.md

 terraform apply
 ```

-This will apply your changes to GitHub after you confirm the selection.
+This will apply your changes to AWS after you confirm the selection.

 **Go to the URL that was output.
 It should point to the new bucket you created!**